-- Parties to the Contract

-- Commencement date / Duration of the Contract

-- Type of Procurement (services or goods outright purchase / leasing / hybrid)

-- Scope / Specifications of services or goods

-- Project Schedule

-- Payment Schedule

-- Performance Bond (if any)
+- the Parties to the Contract - Commencement date and Duration of the Contract. - Type of Procurement (an outright purchase / leasing / hybrid) - the Scope / Specifications of such services or goods. - the Project Schedule - the Payment Schedule - Performance Bond or banker's guarantee (if any)